 "The immersive dome experience itself can be an outstanding source of inspiration that will encourage guests to engage in a lifetime process of learning."—Michael Daut23

 "Information from research institutions often is a vital part of many planetarium presentations.
 In this sense, planetariums can function as a media outlet for education and public outreach offices at research facilities.
 These theatres are an effective

 magnet for the ‘motivated, interested public' that education and public outreach offices seek to reach."—Carolyn Collins Petersen24

 "Planetariums have a way of attracting people's attention and their imagination, ushering learners into a deeper understanding of scientific concepts."—Dayna Thompson25

-"The environment of a planetarium provides a family and community gathering place where children and parents can have shared experiences in the learning process."—Astronomy Literacy, Great Lakes Planetarium Association26
+"The environment of a planetarium provides a family and community gathering place where children and parents can have shared experiences in the learning process."—Astronomy Literacy: Essential Concepts for a K-12 Curriculum, Great Lakes Planetarium Association26

 Jackson, F. (2019) "Why Stargaze?"
 Sky & Telescope 137(5), p.
 84.